What Is the difference between jujubes and dates?

 In addition, potassium is required to maintain the correct acid-base balance in the body and to maintain normal fluid volumes.
 Also, this mineral is needed by the body to ensure that the nerves function correctly and the muscles move as required as well as to control the electrical activity of the heart.

-According to research, people who intake 4 grams of potassium per day have a 50 percent reduced risk of dying from heart disease when compared to people who consumed 1 gram of potassium a day.
+According to research, people who intake 4 grams of potassium per day have a 50 percent reduced risk of dying from heart disease when compared to people who consume 1 gram of potassium a day.

 A deficiency in potassium may cause the following symptoms: